sherrymax/ephesoft/configuration-steps/README.md

 ## 4. Updating Document Metadata before exporting.
 A mapping document is required to update the metadata of a scan-captured document with the captured values.
 Ephesoft uses `aspects-mapping.properties` file as the mapping document.

+P.S: Ensure to update the correct `aspect-mapping.properties` located at your Batch Class's location eg: `C:\Ephesoft\SharedFolders\BCB\cmis-plugin-mapping\aspect-mapping.properties`

 A sample `aspects-mapping.properties` file is available [here](resources/aspects-mapping.properties).

+P.S: Restarting `Ephesoft Transact` service is NOT necessary to pickup these aspect configuration changes.

 More information on syntax of this file is available at  [Ephesoft Documentation](https://ephesoft.com/docs/features-and-functions/administrator/moduleplugin-configuration/export-module/cmis-export-plugin-3/)